 Configure Controls for Each Core

 If you’re using a controller, however, you may want to do some tweaking.
-(If you want an idea of how to connect console controllers via Bluetooth, hit up our guide on how to connect a PS4 controller to your Android device.)
+(If you want an idea of how to connect console controllers via Bluetooth, check out our guide on how to connect a PS4 controller to your Android device.)

 To make changes to controls and so on in each individual core, you first need to load that core using “Load Core” and load a game using “Load Content” (or from your playlist).